jmbrito01/dnsprotect/README.md

 ## Features

+**Privacy**
-- Force DoH(DNS-over-HTTPS)
+- Force DoH(Force DNS-over-HTTPS in all DNS queries)
-- Force DoT (DNS-over-TLS)
+- Force DoT (Force DNS-over-TLS in all DNS queries)
-- Blacklist (used for adblock and no tracking)
+- Domain Black List (used for adblock and no tracking)
-  - Block Domains
-- Whitelist
-- Query Cache (respecting TTLs)
+- Domain Whitelist (allow only selected domains to be reached and block all else)

+**Performance**
+- Query Cache (Use Redis to cache DNS query results respecting TTLs for fast dns resolutions)

+**Development**
-- DNS Overrides
+- DNS Overrides (Override DNS resolutions for you selected IPs)

 To be implemented in the future:
 - NEXT: Monitoring